PyConTH/www/site/pages/speakers.en.rst

 Biography
 ---------

-Takanori is a director of PyCon JP Committee(www.pycon.jp).
+Takanori is a Vice Chairperson of PyCon JP Committee(www.pycon.jp).
 He is also a director of BeProud Inc.(www.beproud.jp), and his title is "Python Climber".
 Takanori held PyCon JP 2014 to 2016 as the chairperson.
 Currently he teaches Python to beginners as a lecturer at Python Boot Camp(pycamp.pycon.jp) all over Japan.
 In addition, he published several Python books.
-Tananori plays trumpet, climbs boulder, loves Lego and ferrets.
+Tananori plays trumpet, climbs boulder, loves Lego, ferrets and beer